Hurricane Recovery Underway

 Community Planning Assistance Teams

 Sometimes communities lack the planning resources or staff needed to address a planning issue.
 APA’s Community Planning Assistance Teams (CPAT) program fills this void by bringing in planning experts from around the country to assist.
-Currently teams are working in Yarborough, Belize City, Belize; Germantown, Philadelphia, Pennsylvania; and West Melbourne, Florida.
+As part of the National Planning Conference, the American Institute of Certified Planners sponsors the Community Planning Workshop.

 The Playbook will illuminate some of the key areas where communities must focus as they seek to become more inclusive, including: